twnzl/nanium/README.md

 In the 'nanium.json'

-Next create a node script, initiate a default Http Server and add a ServiceProvider with a http channel.
-Channels are ways to through which public services can be executed from outside the server (e.g. a webclient using http/websockets or another server using tcp).
+Next create a node script, initiate a default Http Server and add a ServiceProvider with an HTTP channel.
+Channels are ways to through which public services can be executed from outside the server (e.g. a web client using http/websockets or another server using tcp).

 ```ts
 const httpServer: HttpServer = http.createServer(() => {